rsperberg/rsperberg.github.io/_posts/2015-02-15-essential-js-links.md

 Of course, I lack the experience to dispute Elliott’s choices or even to supplement them, but I hope nonetheless that my _re-_presentation is valuable by the addition of my own obsessive labors providing visuals of each link presented and a short summary or self-description that the site itself provides.

-Elliott’s gist list is quickly scanned, despite its length (141 items in mid-February 2015).
+Elliott’s gist list is quickly scanned, despite its length (143 items in March 2015).
 My bulky rendition is not.
 But I’ve kept the list as a single post and not divided it into two or three pieces to enable a quicker decision as to which resources to explore first by providing some sense of what each one is about.

 So herewith I offer thanks to Eric Elliott for pointing out what sites we should be paying attention to. &nbsp; *—&nbsp;Roger Sperberg*